 It would be a lot easier to implement in a house where the letter box is to the side of the front door and not mounted in it.
 This would make it easier to route wires and to hide wiring.
 It might then even be possible to have a collection cage for the mail that could weigh its contents.
 Having it not mounted to the side of the front door would also make it less susceptible to vibrations from the door opening and closing.

 We initially looked at using a tilt switch mounted to the external letter box flap but, this was at 90º to the way the tilt switch operates.

 A more reliable solution is a tiny reed switch mounted on the inside of the letter box and a small magnet stuck to the letter box flap.
 We use these things on every door in our house.

-After much deliberation, we decided it was not possible to hide the wires completely, so we have adopted the wireless approach used on our networked door project and embedded a Z-Wave contact sensor inside the door.
-We can do this because the composite door has a high-density foam inner element.
+After much deliberation, we decided it was not possible to hide fixed wires completely, so we have adopted the wireless approach used on our networked door project project and embedded a Z-Wave contact sensor inside the door.
+This is covered in details as a separate networked letterbox project and review.

 This looks like a lot of work but it was quite easy to do and was the only way to ensure there are no elements of the letter box automation visible.
 We do have the pain of replacing batteries in the Z-Wave contact sensor every year or two but, we remotely monitor battery status and our Home Control System (HCS) sends us an SMS message when they need replacing.